Dry, Cold Weather Forecast For City - UrduPoint

 Dry, Cold Weather Forecast For City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 3rd Dec, 2020 ) :The local Met Office has forecast dry and cold weather for city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 4th Dec, 2020 ) :The local Met office has forecast dry and cold weather for city for next 24 hours.

 The dry and cold weather have also been forecast for rest of the region.